 Are you drowning in Vinyl scraps?
 I am!
-I love to use my Cricut machine to create all kinds of crafts, but find myself with so many scraps that I don’t want to throw away!
+I love to use my Cricut machine to create all kinds of crafts, but I find myself with so many scraps that I don’t want to throw away!
 Today I’m going to share with you some fun and colorful craft room organization ideas, along with a tutorial for a project you can make to organize your vinyl scraps.

-I work as a brand ambassador for Cricut, this is sponsored content.
+I work as a brand ambassador for Cricut; this is sponsored content.

-As much as I love to make fun t-shirts and other projects with my Cricut Maker one of my favorite things to make with it are labels to help me organize things around the house.
+As much as I love to make fun t-shirts and other projects with my Cricut Maker, one of my favorite things to make with it are labels to help me organize things around the house.

-Even IF it is labeled it might not stay organized either, but at least there’s a better chance it will stay the way you want it if it’s got a label.
+Even IF it is labeled, it might not stay organized either, but at least there’s a better chance it will stay the way you want it if it’s got a label.

-Since I’ve been using my Cricut machine more I find myself absolutely drowning in vinyl scraps!
-I have been keeping them on my craft table in a basket but I’ve grown tired of always sorting through the basket to find exactly what I need.
+Since I’ve been using my Cricut machine more, I find myself absolutely drowning in vinyl scraps!
+I have been keeping them on my craft table in a basket, but I’ve grown tired of always sorting through the basket to find exactly what I need.

-Cricut Vinyl Scrap Storage Ideas:
+Cricut Vinyl Scrap Storage Ideas

 I know that many crafters prefer to use drawers to keep vinyl organized, but I don’t have space for a set of drawers.
-I do have an empty spot on my craft table and thought a set of trays that I could stack an unstack would be the perfect way to wrangle my scraps.
+I do have an empty spot on my craft table and thought a set of trays that I could stack and unstack would be the perfect way to wrangle my scraps.

 To make the set, I purchased simple wood trays that would stack on top of each other.
-My original plan was to store my scraps by color, then I decided it would be better to store them by type.
+My original plan was to store my scraps by color; then I decided it would be better to store them by type.

-If you’d like to make your own set of stackable trays here’s how you can do it.
+If you’d like to make, your own set of stackable trays, here’s how you can do it.

 How to Make Colorful Wood Storage Trays for your Vinyl Scraps

-Unpainted Wood Trays
+- Unpainted Wood Trays – purchased at Target

-Acrylic Paint in Various Colors
+- Acrylic Paint in Various Colors

-Wax or Lightweight Varnish
+- Wax or Lightweight Varnish

-To Begin; Paint your Trays
+To Begin, Paint your Trays

 The first thing you need to do is decide on a color scheme and paint your trays.
-I recommend taping off parts of your tray with painters tape.
+I recommend taping off parts of your tray with painter’s tape.
 If you are stacking your trays, they may stick to each other if the top and bottom edges are painted.
-So you’ll want to run a bit of painters tape over the top rim to keep the edge clean.
+So you’ll want to run a bit of painter’s tape over the top rim to keep the edge clean.

 Using a foam brush, paint your trays.
 It may take a few coats to get the right color.
-After you’re done painting seal the paint with a bit of wax or varnish.
+After you’re done painting, seal the paint with a bit of wax or varnish.

 Create the Labels:

-When you’re ready, cut out the labels with your Cricut Machine from white Permanent Vinyl
+When you’re ready, cut out the labels with your Cricut Machine from white Permanent Vinyl.

 Apply the Labels: